BEST STARTS FOR KIDS

 Another Counting Pitfall:

 Yet another pitfall while counting to one hundred is omitting the fifties, the sixties or the seventies completely.
-This can be overcome by introducing a numerals chart and explaining how it works
+This can be overcome by introducing a numerals chart and explaining how our system is based on lots of tens.

 6. Progress rote counting to one thousand.